Tag: Custom

 Santa Claus in the full moon light

-Ho ho ho – not long now, Christmas will bring joy to the hearts of the people and »Santa Claus« – this is how Father Christmas is called in America an many other countries – will ride with his flying sleigh across the sky at Christmas Eve, pulled by his reindeer with plenty of presents in the baggage.
-Looking at this imposing depiction of the nightly sleigh ride, the full moon is found quite often in the sky.
+Ho ho ho – not long now and Christmas will bring joy to the hearts of the people and “Santa Claus”, the name of Father Christmas in the United States and many other countries, will ride with his flying sleigh across the sky on Christmas Eve, pulled by his reindeer with plenty of gifts in his huge sack.
+Looking at this imposing depiction of this nightly sleigh ride, the full moon is quite often found in the sky.

 Columns: Worth reading, Worth seeing, Worth smiling | 5 Comments